 The bluish-white 34.48-carat diamond measures five-eighths of an inch across and 12 diamond-shaped faces.

 From 1944 to 1968, it was on display at the Smithsonian, after which it was returned to West Virginia and was exhibited intermittently at the State Fair of West Virginia.

 The Jones family owned the diamond until the early 1980s, when it was auctioned through Sotheby’s of New York.
 According to a recent uncited account at Wikipedia, the gem was sold to an agent representing a lawyer in an undisclosed east Asian country.

-As to how the gem could be found in southern West Virginia, far from any diamond-bearing rocks, several theories have been propounded, but perhaps none will ever be proven.
+Several theories have been propounded about how the gem could be found in southern West Virginia, far from any diamond-bearing rocks, but perhaps none will ever be proven.

 "Alluvial diamond" is the term used to describe diamonds that have been removed from the primary source, most often Kimberlite, by erosion over millions of years, and deposition in a new environment such as a river bed, an ocean floor, or a shoreline.